Crispy millefeuille, chocolate pastry cream and vanilla crème anglaise

 You could add different flavors to the cream such as pistachio paste or caramel.Adding berries such as raspberries, strawberries or blueberries to the dish will lighten it greatly since the acidity of the fruits will cut through the richness of the millefeuille and crème anglaise.

 L'ATELIER DU CHEF

 Let yourself be carried away with your chef and realize a delicious 3-course meal!

-- Beet brushed salmon gravlax, granny-smith apples, sour cream, squid ink tile
+- Salmon gravlax with beetroot, granny-smith apples, sour cream, squid ink tile

 - Pork tenderloin cooked sous vide, cumin white bean puree, green peas and a butternut squash sauce